haxdds/fischer/README.md

 of searching a decision tree.
 As of now, supervised learning by artificial neural networks seems to be the way of attacking this problem.

+## Goals
+> The primary goal of this project is to create well organized and well documented software.

 ### To Be Implemented:
 * ~~castling~~
 * ~~pawn on pawn en passante~~